rsharp-lang/R-sharp/README.md

 </div>

-R# language is a kind of R liked language implements on .NET environment for GCModeller scripting.
+R# language is a kind of R liked language implements on .NET environment for the general bioinformatics data analysis

 > [WARNING] This project is a work in progress and is not recommended for production use.
 >